Henry's Monaco dumped out of Coupe de France

 Monaco, a point and a place off the bottom of the Ligue 1 table, are still in the Coupe de la Ligue, however.

-Henry's side is set to face Paris Saint-Germain's conquerors Guingamp in the semi-finals next week.
+Henry's side are set to face Paris Saint-Germain's conquerors Guingamp in the semi-finals next week.